williaml4292/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* Do you like playing games?
+* Do you like playing video games?
+Well, so do I.

 ## Product
 Preview link